Advantages and Disadvantages of VLANs

 Reduce the size of broadcast domains

 VLAN increases the number of broadcast domains while reducing their size.
 Let us take an example.
 A network has 100 devices.
 With the default configuration, it has a single broadcast domain that contains 100 devices.
+If you create 2 VLANs and assign 50 devices to each VLAN, you will have two broadcast domains with 50 devices in each.
+If you create 5 VLANs and assign 20 devices to each VLAN, you will have five broadcast domains with 20 devices in each.
+The more VLANs you create, the more broadcast domains you have.

-Allow us to add an additional layer of security
+Add an additional layer of security

 Make device management easier

-Allow us to implement the logical grouping of devices by function instead of location
+Implementing the logical grouping of devices by function instead of location

 Disadvantages of VLANs